Frenchman98/basic-nn/README.md

 # Number Recognition Neural Net

-A barebone neural network classifier for recognizing numbers from the [MNIST database](http://yann.lecun.com/exdb/mnist/).
+A neural network classifier for recognizing numbers from the [MNIST database](http://yann.lecun.com/exdb/mnist/).

 ## To Run
 Using Python 3.7 or greater: